Skorpion96/unisoc-su/ghostroot/README.md

 Why This Matters

-This PoC demonstrates a stealth post-exploit control channel that remains viable only if the root process (spawned via a previously available exploit like unisoc-su) is still running in memory.
+This PoC demonstrates a stealth post-exploit control channel that remains listening for commands persistently (spawned via a previously available exploit like unisoc-su).

 The exploited process is still alive in RAM